 When you agree to be involved, you can choose to be informed of discoveries relevant to you, your child or their potential offspring.
 If you choose to be notified, this information will be passed to your cardiologist who will discuss it with you, or arrange for this to be done in an appropriate way.

 The samples stored in the DNA Bank have been used in numerous studies aimed at identifying genetic mechanisms involved in heart development and changes associated with congenital heart disease.

 We are currently collaborating with Prof Sally Dunwoodie from the Victor Chang Cardiac Research Institute on a study in which we are performing whole genome sequencing (WGS) on children with CHD.
 WGS allows us to analyse an individual's entire genetic make-up which means we are able to discover new genes that could cause CHD.
 Additional consent needs to be obtained from participants in order for them to be included in this study.

 Exome sequencing for novel gene discovery in CHD

-As part of her PhD, Gillian Blue applied exome sequencing on select families from the DNA Bank with strong histories of CHD in an attempt to identify novel causal genes.
+As part of her PhD, Dr Gillian Blue applied exome sequencing on select families from the DNA Bank with strong histories of CHD in an attempt to identify novel causal genes.
 Exome sequencing rapidly analyses the entire coding sequence of an individuals' genome thereby accelerating gene discovery.
 The study has yielded some interesting findings which are currently being prepared for publication.